beefchimi/earwurm/docs/examples.md

 **Restricting a specific `Sound` in the `Stack`:**

-If you are re-using the same `Sound` in multiple places throughout the app, it could be beneficial to re-use the same variable reference.
+If we are re-using the same `Sound` in multiple places throughout the app, it could be beneficial to re-use the same variable reference.

 Here is another example of the “One-at-a-time pattern”, but referrencing a specific variable: